S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 - Explain intended outcome, potential benefits or opportunities.
 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

+---

+### Review Driver Statements

+Make sure to review driver statements on a regular basis, to deepen you understanding of what's happening and needed.

+Helpful questions for a review include:

+-   Is the description of the situation (still) correct?
+-   Do we still associate the same needs with the situation?
+-   Is the driver still within our domain?
+-   Is the driver still relevant?